-You must use the Yellow Card Scheme26 to inform the MHRA about:
+You must use the Yellow Card Scheme26, 27 to inform the MHRA about:

 - serious suspected adverse reactions to a medicine

-- all reactions to products marked with a Black Triangle in the BNF and elsewhere.
+- any suspected adverse reactions to products marked with a Black Triangle symbol (▼).28

 You must make sure dangerous occurrences and accidents are reported to the Health and Safety Executive in accordance with the ‘Reporting of Injuries, Diseases and Dangerous Occurrences Regulations’ 1995.
 You must follow local procedures for reporting and learning from similar issues.

-Adverse incidents involving medical devices, including those caused by human error, that put, or have the potential to put, the safety of patients, healthcare professionals or others at risk must be reported to the medical device liaison officer within your organisation and the relevant national body:
+Adverse incidents involving medical devices, including those caused by human error, that put, or have the potential to put, the safety of patients, healthcare professionals or others at risk must be reported to the medical device safety lead in your organisation (if there is one) and the relevant national body: